chlebektomas/pokedex/README.md

-# Pokedex clone created with ❤️ by Tomáš Chlebek
+# Pokedex clone created with ❤️ by Tomas Chlebek

 Next.js v14 with GraphQL